freeCodeCamp/freeCodeCamp/client/src/pages/learn/full-stack-developer/lab-fcc-forum-leaderboard/index.md

 ## Introduction to the Build an fCC Forum Leaderboard

-For this lab you will practice asynchronous JavaScript coding your own freeCodeCamp forum leaderboard.
+For this lab you will practice asynchronous JavaScript by coding your own freeCodeCamp forum leaderboard.